Deep Dive tips and tricks to get certified: Step-by-step tutorials, videos, practice exams.

 QUESTION: How to get shortcut keys for other menu items?

 /init /batch # orchestrates large-scale changes across your entire codebase — decomposing work into 5 to 30 independent units, presenting a plan for approval, then spawning one background agent per unit in an isolated git worktree. /claude-api # loads Claude API reference material for your project's language.
-These are like bundled skills but built-in. /compact # summarize the conversation and replaces the current context with the summary. /context # token usage by each system component /debug # Shows config loading details and full context composition. /extra-usage /heapdump /loop /pr-comments /release-notes /review /security-review /simplify /update-config /schedule
+These are like bundled skills but built-in. /compact # summarize the conversation and replace the current context with that summary.
+Saves space. /context # token usage by each system component /debug # Shows config loading details and full context composition. /extra-usage /heapdump /loop /pr-comments /release-notes /review /security-review /simplify /update-config /schedule

 Others: